 Stephanie Adrian writes about music and the art of singing.
 She holds a doctorate in vocal performance from Ohio State University and teaches voice at Emory University.
 She was a Young Artist at Opera North and has performed professionally with regional opera companies and orchestras throughout the United States.
 She also writes for Opera News, Classical Singer and Journal of Singing.

 Andrew Alexander writes about theater, dance and art.
 Also an arts writer for other Atlanta-based publications, he lives with his longtime fiancé and loves art, travel, cooking, bourbon and old records.
-He was voted “Best Critic” in the 2013 Creative Loafing readers’ poll.
+He was voted “Best Critic” in the 2013 and 2014 Creative Loafing readers’ polls.
 Voted “Best Critic” in the 2013 Creative Loafing readers’ poll, he was selected to participate in the 2013-14 Art Writing Workshop, a mentoring program supported by Creative Capital and the Warhol Foundation.

 Felipe Barral creates videos about the local arts scene exclusively for ArtsATL.
 The Chilean-born artist, filmmaker, musician, poet and journalist is the co-founder, executive producer and director of IGNI Productions and its online arts channel, the G channel .
 He is a senior features producer with the CNN International and CNN en Español Special Projects Unit.